Two-Day Getaway in Nebraska's Panhandle

 Narrated jeep rides explore the buttes of Pine Ridge before a hike to Cheyenne Buttes, the site of a massacre of Cheyenne.

-Kids love the Chuckwagon Buffalo Stew Cookout with campfire sing-alongs.
+Kids love the park's Chuckwagon Buffalo Stew Cookout with campfire sing-alongs.

 The Post Playhouse puts on live musicals, and weekly summertime rodeos show off the locals' skills.

-The fort's old cavalry barracks have been converted into motel-style rooms, and officers' quarters now pull duty as rental cabins (from $50).
-Campers can choose from tent or RV sites (from $20).
+The fort's old cavalry barracks have been converted into motel-style rooms, and officers' quarters now pull duty as rental cabins.
+Campers can choose from tent or RV sites.

 An outstanding collection of artifacts makes it worth stopping at Museum of the Fur Trade, occupying the site of an 1837 trading posy.